FusionAuth/fusionauth-site/site/_posts/2022-08-03-see-you-at-kcdc.md

 ---
 layout: blog-post
-title: We'll see you at KCDC
+title: FusionAuth is going to KCDC
 description: FusionAuth is going to KCDC Conference in Kansas.
 Stop by and see us!
 author: Dan Moore
 image: blogs/that-wi-2022/that-conference.png